The Birmingham Holocaust Education Center announces a call for applications for the 2021 Siegler Fellowship.

-The Siegler Fellowship provides a stipend* for the student and covers related expenses to research, prepare, and deliver a presentation on the life of a Holocaust survivor or a Holocaust-related topic.
-The student will receive experience researching and presenting papers.
-The Siegler Fellow will also use their research to create archival pages on the survivor for the BHEC web site.
+The Siegler Fellowship provides a $1,000 stipend for the selected student and covers related expenses to research, prepare, and deliver a presentation on the life of a Holocaust survivor or a Holocaust-related topic, with particular focus on topics that also relate to Alabama.
+The student will gain experience researching and presenting papers.

 Applicants Must Submit the Following

 - A one-page, single-spaced proposal including an overview of the research project and a discussion of the methods of the research.

 The Birmingham Holocaust Education Center (BHEC) first organized in 2002 as the Birmingham Holocaust Education Committee, an all-volunteer sub-committee of the Alabama Holocaust Commission (AHC).
 The initial organizers included community volunteers, educators, and survivors who recognized the need for more Holocaust education in our community.
 In 2011, the organization changed its name to the Birmingham Holocaust Education Center, and by 2014, the organization filed for its own 501c3 status and hired its first full-time, paid employee.

 As it enters its third decade, the Birmingham Holocaust Education Center is finalizing plans for a new permanent home.
 Under a long-term-year lease with Temple Emanu-El, the BHEC will transform the Temple’s former Discovery School into an 8,000-square-foot center that will include an exhibit area, multipurpose room to be used for education and community programming, lobby, archives, and library.